 Exactly.

-I think the president loves if if people want to attack the president for doing more to hold up the military or to showcase the unique expression of patriotism that is reflected by military service, I I just think it it it shows how crazy they've become.
+I think the president loves, if people want to attack the president for doing more to hold up the military or to showcase the unique expression of patriotism that is reflected by military service, I just think it shows how crazy they've become.

 You're absolutely right.